SFBBO/CCFSalive/External_data_update_steps.md

 - Import data from other sources
   - demographic data (such as https://www.bea.gov/resources/for-developers)
-  - manual method start here: https://www.bea.gov/data
+  - manual steps starting here: https://www.bea.gov/data
       - select Data by Place
       - County, Metro, and Other Local Areas
       - GDP by County